 But the normal experiences of life shouldn't be confused with the serious medical illnesses known as mood disorders.
-There are different kinds of depressive mood disorders, including bipolar disorder (manic-depressive illness), post-partum depression and psychosis, but clinical depression, or "unipolar disorder" is the most common depressive disorder.
+There are different kinds of depressive mood disorders, including bipolar disorder (manic-depressive illness), perinatal depression, but clinical depression, or major depression is the most common mood disorder.

 Mood disorders are very real illnesses that can have serious and sometimes fatal results.
 They affect the entire body and not just the mind.
 Their physical symptoms can range from fatigue to stomach complaints or muscle and joint pain.
 Many people never realize that they are suffering from depression.

 Mood disorders are one of the most common mental illnesses in the general population.
-According to Statistics Canada's 2002 Mental Health and Well-being Survey Canadian Community Health Survey (CCHS), Cycle 1.2), 5.3% of the Canadian population aged 15 years and over reported symptoms that met the criteria for a mood disorder in the previous 12 months, including 4.8% for major depression and 1.0% for bipolar disorder.
+According to Statistics Canada's 2012 Canadian Community Health Survey (CCHS) on Mental Health, 5.4% of the Canadian population aged 15 years and over reported symptoms that met the criteria for a mood disorder in the previous 12 months, including 4.7% for major depression and 1.5% for bipolar disorder.

-Further, one in 7 adults (13.4%) identified symptoms that met the criteria for a mood disorder at some point during their lifetime, including 12.2% for depression and 2.4% for bipolar disorder.1
+Further, almost one in 8 adults (12.6%) identified symptoms that met the criteria for a mood disorder at some point during their lifetime, including 11.3% for depression and 2.6% for bipolar disorder.1

 Studies have consistently documented higher rates of depression among women than among men: the female-to-male ratio averages 2:1.2